Massimiliano Messieri: Interests

 Messieri is interested in contemporary arts, and has focused his music research in particular on the interaction among these arts.
 He has composed several ballets with the Chorea Dance Company, including Espressione I (Bologna, 1994), Quintetto (Bergamo, 1994), Tarkìz (Bologna, 1995), and Cabaret Selvaggio (Milan, 1999) with the Pierpaolo Koss Dance Company.

+While initially structuralist in his approach, from 2004, Mesiseri has come closer to sound in its physical aspect.